cisco/mindmeld/source/userguide/architecture.rst

 .. note::

-    The Application Manager, while part of Workbench, orchestrates behind the scenes and never needs developer attention.
+    The Application Manager, while part of MindMeld, orchestrates behind the scenes and never needs developer attention.
 ..
-The Gateway, while part of the platform, is outside of Workbench.
+The Gateway, while part of the platform, is outside of MindMeld.

 We will now explore the platform component by component.